irmen/Pyro4/docs/source/intro.rst

 .. rubric:: Footnotes

 ..
-[1] When configured to use the :py:mod:`pickle` serializer, your system may be vulnerable
+[1] When configured to use the :py:mod:`pickle` or :py:mod:`dill` serializer,
+    your system may be vulnerable
-    because of the sercurity risks of the pickle protocol (possibility of arbitrary code execution).
+    because of the sercurity risks of the pickle and dill protocols (possibility of arbitrary code execution).
     Pyro does have some security measures in place to mitigate this risk somewhat.
     They are described in the :doc:`security` chapter.
 It is strongly advised to read it.
-    By default, Pyro is configured to use the safe `serpent` serializer, so you won't have to deal with these issues unless you configure it explicitly to use pickle.
+    By default, Pyro is configured to use the safe `serpent` serializer, so you won't have to deal with these issues unless you configure it explicitly to use these serializers.